UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/12-manual-scraping.md

 > ## Challenge: Scrape Three Columns
 >
-> Now that you have learned how to get the right path to create columns for names, follow the same steps to get the three other columns Emails, Position, and Office Location.
+> Now that you have learned how to get the right path to create columns for names, follow the same steps to get the three other columns Emails, Position, and Office.
 >
 >
 >